 Philadelphia is tied with Lebanon for offering the highest average SLP salary in the state, followed by Williamsport, Allentown, and Harrisburg.

-The cities offering the highest top-end SLP salaries are Gettysburg, Scranton–Wilkes-Barre, Williamsport, Harrisburg, and Lebanon.
+The cities offering the highest top-end SLP salaries (90th percentile) include Gettysburg, Scranton–Wilkes-Barre, Williamsport, Harrisburg, and Lebanon.

 You can compare the following cities, sorted here by highest average salary.
 The range between entry-level (10th percentile) and high-end (90th percentile) is also provided: